cassiozen/backticks/README.md

 * Compiled and interpreted by V8 (minimun overhead to the project)
 * Learning new syntax is not required
 * Automatic escaping of locals
-* Support for layout using generator functions.
+* Support for layout using generator functions
+* Niceties like automatic array joining

 ## Usage